namishh/crystal/.github/README.md

 5. overlays
   + they are just modifications you do on top of the original program, for example patching st, or using a fork of st from github.

+> **Warning**
+>
-> **WARNING** by no means are the above things I say 100% the truth.
+> by no means are the above things I say 100% the truth.
 I maybe wrong somewhere, if you spot a mistake kindly prompt me to correct it

 #### WOW!
 NixOS looks so god damn cool!
 I am just gonna jump right into it!
 + [NO](https://i.redd.it/ixi6zkudgsu61.png).
 NixOS is hard.Don't be impatient and jump with the hype train.
 Nix files are complicated to make and can cause high brain damage.
 I recommend you to start with the [nix package manager](https://nixos.org/download.html#nix-install-linux) instead of the distribution directly.

-#### I really wanna try out nix!
+#### I really wanna try out NixOS!
 If you that determined, here are some resources to start out
   + [zero-to-nix](https://zero-to-nix.com)
   + [pills](https://nixos.org/guides/nix-pills/)